I am become death the destroyer of worlds.- J. Robert Oppenheimer (1904–1967) American theoretical physicist

 In the Lower School, pupils follow Oakham's own Science programme, which includes all three pure Sciences weaved into one coherent course.

-In Forms 4 and 5, laboratory and investigative skills are developed via IGCSE Science with Single, Double and Triple Awards possible.
+In Forms 3, 4 and 5, laboratory and investigative skills are developed via AQA's GCSE Science with Double and Triple Awards possible.

 In the Upper School, students can study Physics at A-level or the International Baccalaureate, both of which require a deep level of understanding and a willingness from students to undertake their own research and analysis.
 Further Physics sessions are offered to all whose ambitions are set higher than the standard A-level diet.

-All Form 6 and 7 Physics students are members of the Physics Society, which hosts regular lectures.
-In addition, we run a large number of extra-curricular opportunities through the year and such work has made the Department’s Oxbridge success second to none.
+All Form 6 and 7 Physics students are members of the Physics Society.
+As part of this society, we run a large number of extra-curricular opportunities to support various STEM initiatives and Oxbridge.

 Each year, students are offered the opportunity to enter the British Physics Olympiad and the Senior Physics Challenge.
 Beyond these theoretical exams, we also make use of our extensive industrial links to open up engineering initiatives such as CREST and EES.